gongahkia/yuho/README.md

 <img src="./asset/logo/yuho_mascot.png" width=40% height=40%>
 </p>

 Yuho is a domain-specific language dedicated to simplifying [legalese](https://www.merriam-webster.com/dictionary/legalese) by providing a programmatic representation of Singapore Law.

-Yuho's current applications are focused on Singapore Criminal Law *(but really can be applied to any jurisdiction that relies on [statutes](https://www.merriam-webster.com/dictionary/statute))*.
+Current applications are focused on Singapore Criminal Law but really can be applied to any jurisdiction that relies on [statutes](https://www.merriam-webster.com/dictionary/statute).

 ## Rationale